blackheartemperor/blackheartemperor/README.md

 - 👋 Hi, I’m @blackheartemperor
-- 👀 I’m interested in learning and making mistakes
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning html, css and javascript
+- 🌱 I’m currently learning Backend Development and Cybersecurity
 - 💞️ I’m looking to collaborate on, honestly i haven't figured out a project yet.
 But if you have an idea and patience we can work together :)
 - 📫 You can reach me on discord @blackemperorheart
-- 😄 Pronouns: Any pronouns
+- 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love learning languages :)

 <!---